Dysphoroes/AntiSS/README.md

 AntiSS Is a free minecraft SS tool.
 It's trusted by thousands of members!

+This is 100% safe.
+It's all false positives.
+This tool is used by hundreads of screensharers and some of the best in the community.

 We offer detections for most clients from 1.7 - 1.18.2 They include.
 Whiteout